DataDog/documentation/content/en/monitors/notify/variables.md

 {{< /tabs >}}

 #### Customize the notification based on the group

-When your query is grouped by specific dimensions you can further enrich the notification to dynamically include metadata associated with the group.
+When your query is grouped by specific dimensions, you can enrich notifications with dynamic metadata associated with the group.

 ##### Query group by host

 If your monitor triggers an alert for each `host`, then the tag variables `{{host.name}}` and `{{host.ip}}` are available as well as any host tag that is available on this host.
 To see a list of tag variables based on your tag selection, click **Use message template variables** in the **Say what's happening** section.

-Some specific host metadata variables are available:
+Specific host metadata variables:

 - Agent Version: `{{host.metadata_agent_version}}`
 - Machine: `{{host.metadata_machine}}`